fujimi-cpu/epigenomics_ngs_ens/README.md

 <a name="dataprocess_instruction"></a>
 ### i.
 Data downloading
 To download the data run the following script ``` downloading_data.sh ``` The data has different parts.
 The first part is the data from the ATAC-seq analysis.
 The second part is the genomic information of A. thaliana allowing the mapping of the sequences.
-The zipped data in ''.gz'' can be unzipped with '''gzip -d file.gz'''.
+The zipped data in ``` .gz ``` can be unzipped with ``` gzip -d file.gz ```.
 The files named R2 R2 correspond to the technical replicas, i.e. two same samples in the same conditions

 <a name="Data_d"></a>